 offset (str) – dx/dy[/dz].
 Offset the plot symbol or line locations by the given amounts dx/dy[/dz] [Default is no offset].

-color (str or 1d array) – Select color or pattern for filling of symbols or polygons.
-Default is no fill. color can be a 1d array, but it is only valid if using
+fill (str) – Select color or pattern for filling of symbols or polygons [Default is no fill]. fill can be a 1-D array, but it is only valid if using

 cmap=Trueis also required.